This article will document some of the most common reasons given by Muslims for Islam's veracity, and offers a short response to each one.

 Further, there are not 2 billion Muslims.
 That figure includes government-reported census data in Sharia nations, often boasting a 95-99% Muslim population, which is comical.
 These figures are not representative, because many become silent apostates, due to the penalty for leaving the false religion of Islam being death (Sahih al-Bukhari 3017, etc.), not to mention the huge range of other temporal penalties that public apostasy opens one up to in most of these nations.

-This is evidenced in an article here, where we see that a non-government poll from Iran - which officially reports to be 99% Muslim - reported less than 50% of its respondents as identifying as Muslim.
-There is no reason to believe that the case isn't similar in other Sharia nations.
+This is evidenced by polls such as this one from a non-government organization in Iran - a nation which officially reports to be 99% Muslim - wherein less than half of the respondents professed to believe in Islam.
+There is no reason to believe that the case is not similar in other Sharia nations.
 Adding to this all of the cultural or nominal Muslims, and Islam becomes a much smaller religion.

-However, even if we granted both of these claims, they mean nothing.
+However, even if both of these claims are granted, they are meaningless as far as determining the true religion is concerned.
 Christianity is still the world's largest religion.
 Does that prove anything?
-Nope.
+No, it does not.
 At one point, Communism was growing so fast, that it went from not formally existing, to dominating some of the largest nations on earth, in less than 150 years.
 Does that prove anything?
 Further, there are over 1 billion Hindus, and over 1 billion people who profess no formal adherence to any religion.
 Does that make those positions correct?
 Of course not.

-If you are Muslim, you are asserting that all 2 billion Christians, 1 billion Hindus, and 1 billion religiously-unaffiliated people are wrong, and basing their lives on lies and falsehood.
-Therefore, you must concede that it is possible for a huge amount of people to be deceived.
+If one is a Muslim, they are asserting that all 2 billion Christians, 1 billion Hindus, and 1 billion religiously-unaffiliated people are wrong, and basing their lives on lies and falsehood.
+Therefore, a Muslim must concede that it is possible for a huge amount of people to be deceived.
 And, that is precisely what has happened with Islam.

 The frequency at which this claim is used is actually evidence that Islam truly has no compelling evidence to offer.
-Therefore, its adherents latch on to meaningless arguments like this, in order to justify to themselves why they remain in a false religion.
+Therefore, its adherents latch on to meaningless arguments like this.

 The argument that prophecies of Muhammad are found in the Bible is from the Quran itself: